-- 6. The key policy drivers for the FWDF remain unchanged and are: - Supporting the needs of levy-payers in Scotland. - Supporting employer workforce development in line with the aims of the Scottish Government's Labour Market Strategy (particularly in the areas of up-skilling/re-skilling Scotland's existing workforce) and consistent with the ambitions to raise productivity. - Ensuring the Fund further strengthens college engagement with levy-payers.
+- 6. The key policy drivers for the FWDF are: - Supporting the needs of Levy-paying employers in Scotland. - Supporting employer workforce development in line with the aims of the Scottish Government's Labour Market Strategy, Disability Employment Action Plan, Race Equality Action Plan and the Gender Pay Gap Action Plan (particularly in the areas of up-skilling/re-skilling Scotland's existing workforce) and consistent with the ambitions to raise productivity. - Ensuring the Fund further strengthens college engagement with Levy-payers. - Supporting employers to adapt and respond to the impacts of COVID-19 and help employees upskill and reskill.